Canterbury Campus Open Day

 Thelma Schoonmaker-Powell, Honorary Fellow Canterbury Christ Church University, three time Oscar winning editor for Raging Bull, The Aviator and The Departed.

 |Combinations||A combination of qualifications totalling 104 -112 UCAS points|

 For more information on the IELTS (International English language Testing System) requirements for this course, please click here to visit our dedicated web page.

 Please note that the list of optional modules and their availability may be subject to change.
 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.
 Modules will vary when studied in combination with another subject.

+The academic year consists of two semesters.
+You will study three modules in each semester, making a total of six modules per year.
 You'll be taught through a combination of lectures, seminars, tutorials, screenings and workshops and you'll have access to specialist industry-standard software and facilities throughout your course.

 Seminars in smaller groups will enable you to discuss and develop your understanding of topics covered in lectures.
 In addition, you will meet with your academic personal tutor.

 All courses are informed by the University’s Learning and Teaching Strategy 2015-2022.